 Would you like to hear about a great little Vietnamese place in Notting Hill?

-Then hear ye, hear ye, because Colin Tu, the mastermind behind the two restaurants, Salvation in Noodles, has opened Mắm, a new Vietnamese BBQ restaurant in Notting Hill this September.
+Then hear ye, hear ye, because Colin Tu, the mastermind behind Salvation in Noodles, has opened Mắm, a new Vietnamese BBQ restaurant in Notting Hill this September.
 Pronounced ‘mum’, the title refers to the technique of fermentation, and fittingly, he’s paying tribute to his own Mắm by

 nabbing showcasing her family recipe for a spicy fermented dipping sauce.